OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 being computed.
 The figure below demonstrates an idealized pipeline where the computation and copies are equally sized, but this rarely occurs in real applications.
-By breaking the operation into two parts, the same amount of data is transfered, but all but the first and last transfers can be overlapped with computation.
+By breaking the operation into two parts, the same amount of data is transferred, but all but the first and last transfers can be overlapped with computation.
 The number and size of these smaller chunks of work can be adjusted to find the value that provides the best performance.